Property tax: United States

 In the United States, property tax on real estate is usually levied by the local government.
 The national government levies no real estate tax, nor property tax.
 State governments levy 3% of the total property tax collected.
 The other 97% is collected by counties, municipalities, schools, community colleges, and many other special-purpose governmental agencies, e.g. libraries, museums, parks, bridge authorities.
 Rates vary across the states, between about 0% and 4% of the home value.
-The assessment is made up of two components—the improvement or building value and the land or site value.
+The assessment comprises two components: the improvement (or building value) and the land or site value.
 The property tax is the main tax supporting local education, police, fire protection, government, roads, and most infrastructure, e.g. sewers, bridges, street lights.
 Many state and local jurisdictions add personal property taxes.
 (See exceptions below.)

 History of property tax

 Before the presence of a monetary system, taxes were mostly paid as a percentage of crops raised.
 Later, the property tax of ancient world, parts of medieval Europe and American colonies was rather based on the area of the property rather than on its value.
-Finally, the property's gross output (e.g. annual income) were used as the base of taxation.
+Finally, the property's gross output (e.g. annual income) was used as the base of taxation.

 Ancient times

-The first ever tax records, dating from about six thousand years BCE, were in the form of soil tablets which were found in city-state of Lagash (Now in the territory of current Iraq).
+The first ever tax records, dating from about six thousand years BCE, were in the form of soil tablets which were found in the city-state of Lagash (Now in the territory of current Iraq).
 The system was called bala (rotation).
-It was such that each month one particular area of city was taxed, which allowed to make such arduous task less difficult.
-In Ancient Egypt the taxes were levied against the value of grain, cattle, oil, beer and also land.
-By that time only one person out of 100 were literate.
+It was such that each month one particular area of the city was taxed, which made such arduous task less difficult.
+In Ancient Egypt, taxes were levied against the value of grain, cattle, oil, beer, and also land.
+By that time only one person out of 100 was literate.
 Some of these people were tax assessors.
-They kept records about owners of land along with its size.
+They kept records about the owners of land along with its size.
 They collected annual data by calculating cattle and checking the crop yields.
 If the taxpayer was not able to pay the tax, he was brought before the court.
 Tax assessors were highly respected people due to their ability and skills.